 Warriors overtake Nuggets for rare road win

-Andrew Wiggins had 22 points and 10 assists, Eric Paschall also scored 22 points, and the visiting Golden State Warriors beat the Denver Nuggets 116-110 on Tuesday night.
-Marquese Chriss scored 16 points, Mychal Mulder and Jordan Poole had 15 apiece, and Dragan Bender added 14 for Golden State, which outscored Denver 67-36 to end the game to get just its seventh road win of the season.
+Andrew Wiggins had 22 points and 10 assists as the visiting Golden State Warriors beat the Denver Nuggets 116-110 on Tuesday night.
+Eric Paschall also scored 22, with Marquese Chriss scoring 16 points, Mychal Mulder and Jordan Poole had 15 apiece, and Dragan Bender added 14 for Golden State, which outscored Denver 67-36 to end the game to get just its seventh road win of the season.

 Denver's Paul Millsap had 18 points and nine rebounds in his return to the lineup after sitting out one game due to an ankle injury.
 Will Barton also had 18 points.
 Nikola Jokic finished with 16 points and 13 rebounds.
 Mason Plumlee added 16 points off the bench, and Jamal Murray finished with 14 for Denver, which was outscored 54-9 from behind the 3-point arc.